 "Cakes & Candies", Search Press published 2013, a textile project book

-I have 3 current talks, "Fire& Water", "Inspired by Colour", and "Travellers Tales".
+I have 2 current talks, "Inspired by Colour", and "Travellers Tales".
 I bring a lot of quilts to illustrate my talks, and don't use slides.
 I can also offer this as a zoom presentation for any groups who are taking part in virtual meetings.

 Look out for my classes with the Living Threads group http://www.livingthreadstextileartists.com

-There are several more of these, but here are just 4, and images are available.
+There are several subjects for dayschools but here are just 4, and images are available.

 "Reflections & Distortions" free cut patchwork techniques using a rotary cutter and no ruler!
 Based on the Docklands quilt.

 "Summer Landscape" pieced together to create a small patchwork landscape, and quilted.

-Weekly patchwork classes in Derby, Tuesday 10-noon,and Thursday 1-3pm suitable for beginners and improvers offering structured lessons.
+Weekly patchwork classes in Derby, Tuesday 10-noon, suitable for beginners and improvers offering structured lessons.
 This is currently on hold until it is safe to meet.